-The center has an active Agriculture Club and Agriculture Alumni Association, which allow students and graduates a superb learning, leadership and growth experience.
+The center has an active Agriculture Club and a Livestock Evaluation Club which allow students a superb learning, leadership and growth experience.
+The Ag Center also hosts the Agriculture Alumni Association, an active organization which works to support Agricultural Education through fundraisers and support of promotional and education activities.
 The center frequently serves as the site for seminars and meetings for local residents, particularly members of the agricultural community.

 Mt.
 Sterling Education Center: The center located in uptown Mt.
 Sterling offers lecture-based, open learning and online courses for Brown County area residents.
-Short-term business classes, personal enrichment offerings, GED preperatory classes and adult education courses and concurrent enrollment courses for high school students are also offered at the center.
+Short-term business classes, personal enrichment offerings, GED preparatory classes and adult education courses and concurrent enrollment courses for high school students are also offered at the center.
 The center features two smart classrooms, a computer lab, multi-purpose room, and serves as headquarters for the Brown County Retired and Senior Volunteer Program (RSVP) and the University of Illinois Extension.